This month’s writing challenge, as offered by genealogist Amy Johnson Crow, is Conflict. Over the course of human history, conflict has abounded.

-Categories: Cole-Marriner Line, Everyday People, Famous Faces and Places, Harwick-Bush Line, Noel-Ardinger Line, On This Day, Spangler-Kenney Line, Taylor-Thomas Line, Watts-Stark Line, Williams-Stott Line
+Categories: Caimi-Culatina Line, Cole-Marriner Line, Everyday People, Harwick-Bush Line, Taylor-Thomas Line, This Is My Life, Watts-Stark Line, Williams-Stott Line

 Tags: 52Ancestors, American history, ancestry, biography, family history, family tree, genealogy, growing up, lineage, my life, women's history, writing challenge, writing prompt